 (And, in a plot twist you couldn't make up, there’s evidence that Torquemada’s mother was a Jewish Converso.
 There’s a whole novel right there!)

 All that dark history lurks beneath the beautiful exteriors of Seville, now one of the most appealing and stylish European cites.
-Streets filled with restaurants have been closed to traffic and its elegant Juderia is filled with hotels, airbnb’s, restored historic buildings and of course tourists.
-I was fantasising about what job I could do so I could live there for 6 months.
+Streets filled with restaurants have been closed to traffic and its elegant Juderia - its old Jewish quarter - is filled with hotels, airbnb’s, restored historic buildings and of course tourists.
+I was soon fantasising about what job I could find that would allow me to live there for 6 months.